ibm-cloud-docs/account/dash-tutorial.md

 You can duplicate a dashboard to include the same structure and layout without having to re-create the dashboard from scratch.

 1. To duplicate a dashboard, click the Actions icon ![More Actions icon](../icons/action-menu-icon.svg) > **Duplicate**.
 2. Define the scope.
 The scope and assigned access is not saved from the dashboard that was duplicated.
-Cora applies the resource group filter for the chat bot project just like she did for the original dashboard.
+Cora applies the resource group filter for the chatbot project just like she did for the original dashboard.
 3. Click **Save dashboard**.
 4. Click the Actions icon ![Action icon](../icons/action-menu-icon.svg), and select **Share** to share the new dashboard with the right users.

 ## Next steps
 {: #tutorial-dash-step-next}

-When the chat bot project is complete, Cora's team of developers might want to remove the dashboard from their view, even if Cora wants to keep it around to reference later.
+When the chatbot project is complete, Cora's team of developers might want to remove the dashboard from their view, even if Cora wants to keep it around to reference later.
 You can remove a dashboard only if it was shared with you.

 1. In the {{site.data.keyword.Bluemix_notm}} console go to **Manage** > **Account**, and select **Account resources** > **Dashboards**.
 2. Click the Actions icon ![Action icon](../icons/action-menu-icon.svg), and select **Remove**.